Q: What are the ‘Making Vinyl Packaging Awards’?

 A: Yes, the judges will pick a ‘Best in Show Alex Steinweiss Award’ from the finalists.

 Q: Who is Alex Steinweiss and why is there an award named after him?

-A: Alex was the creator of the first commercially intended album cover for Columbia Records in 1939.
+A: Alex Steinweiss was the creator of the first commercially intended album cover for Columbia Records in 1939.
 He’s widely regarded as the father of the modern entertainment packaging industry.
 He died in 2011.
-At last year’s ceremony, Alex’s son and grandson presented an award.
+At the first Making Vinyl ceremony in 2017, Alex’s son and grandson presented an award.

-Q: Are there really two categories honoring compact discs?
+Q: Are there really two categories honoring compact discs and another for cassettes?